top of page

 The verb 'gaze' has its etymological origins in Middle English, where it was spelled as 'gazin' or 'gaysen,' both of which meant 'to stare' or 'to look intently.'
 These Middle English terms likely evolved from the Old Norse word 'gæsa,' which meant 'to gape' or 'to gawk.'
 The concept of looking steadily, intently, or attentively at something or someone for an extended period is central to the meaning of 'gaze.'
 It conveys a sense of focused attention and deep contemplation.
 The etymology of 'gaze' reflects its historical connection to the act of staring or looking with intensity, highlighting its role as a word that captures the essence of prolonged and absorbed observation.

-Find the meaning of gaze
+Find the correct meaning of the verb gaze:

 Try Again!